Menu icon

 What if I am struggling with or do not understand what is expected in my course?

 Please read and review the syllabus for the course located on MyPortal.
-This is designed to answer many of your questions and to avoid frustration.
+This is designed to answer many of your questions and to avoid frustrations.
 This will also give other important information such as instructor contact information, office hours, due dates and other expectations.
 Assignments will have detailed instructions of what is expected, so please follow this closely.
 If you are still having issues, please contact the instructor.
 They are the first point of contact because they know exactly what is expected.
 They may be in class when you try to contact them so be patient and they will respond to your questions ASAP.
-If you are still having trouble, feel free to contact Lee Quale at Lee.Quale@lakeareatech.edu or (605) 882-5284 ext.
+If you are still having trouble, feel free to contact Lee Quale at qualel@lakeareatech.edu or (605) 882-5284 ext.
 220.

 What if I have taken too many credits or want to add additional credits?